cincottash/avroToParquet/README.md

 * Reads .avro files located within the specified directory

+* If unable to read .avro file, skips that file and notes that their was a conversion failure

 * Converts each .avro file into a .CSV, stores the .CSV files in a temp directory

 * The CSV files are stored in a directory called "csvFilesTemp" located in the same directory as the avro files directory